 Current Projects

-ARTSTAR AI
+SYNTHESIS AI

 The Real Fictions TV series is an attainable moonshot project.
 Moonshot in the sense that nothing like this has been attempted for a television series audience.
 The vantage point of Real Fictions is partly through the lens of science fiction.
 We turn our gaze towards ourselves and our extraordinary circumstance as if through the eyes of an interested alien.